 12 benefits of being single

-There was the statement—“If we’re not content single, we won’t be content married”—that resonated with me.
+There was the statement that resonated with me: “If we’re not content single, we won’t be content married.”

-It’s because contentment in one area of our lives carries over into all other areas.
+It’s because if we have contentment, then most likely we chose to be content.
+And this habit of practicing contentment in one area of our lives tends to spill over into all other areas.

 If you’re in a single zone, consider these 12 tongue-in-cheek-ish advantages to being single that may help lift your level of contentment.